Institutional Research Study 04-03:

 Total Economic Impact

-The University of Delaware’s mission focuses on education, research and service for the betterment of its students, as well as its surrounding communities and the state of Delaware.
-In addition to these benefits and its economic impact, the University of Delaware provides a range of benefits including, but not limited to, employment opportunities, cultural exhibits and events, and support for the area’s unique social and geographical environment.
+The University of Delaware's mission focuses on education, research and service for the betterment of its students, as well as the surrounding communities and the state of Delaware.
+In addition to these benefits and its economic impact, the University of Delaware provides a range of benefits including, but not limited to, employment opportunities, cultural exhibits and events, and support for the area's unique social and geographical environment.

 Full Report in PDF format